jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 * Demonstrate the use of Linux installers
 * Demonstrate knowledge of how to compile code from source
 * Demonstrate knowledge to use a python installers
-* Demonstrate the ability to upgrade and update a Linux distribution via the command line\
+* Demonstrate the ability to upgrade and update a Linux distribution via the commandline

 __Outcomes__
   At the conclusion of this lab you wi have gained the mastery of installing Linux software packages from the command line in an array of different fashions and tools.